Ferratauris/hugo/content/en/linux/lpic-1/8-managing-processes.md

 As you can see, This is not very useful at all.
 This command without any arguments, will show all the processes currently running in that specific shell.
 Which is not alot.
 This is why we would give the ps command alot more to work with.

-The first we look at, is ps-a(Shows all of the current user's processes)
+First we look at, is ps-a(Shows all of the current user's processes)

 ```
 ░▒▓    ~/b/w/hugo    master ?1  ps -a                ✔  21:47:04  ▓▒░